silogen/kaiwo/docs/docs/reference/crds/aim.silogen.ai.md

-AIMServiceResolvedTemplate captures the template the service resolved to.
+AIMServiceResolvedTemplate retains the historical name while reusing the shared structure.